-By road, the journey takes approximately 50 minutes from Cusco via Chicnhero (78km).
+The journey takes approximately 50 minutes from Cusco via Chicnhero (78km).
 One of the main features of the village is its two main squares with gigantic pisonay trees.
-According to some accounts, Yucay was the Inca Pachacutec, Huayna Capac, and Viracocha.
+Some accounts say Yucay was the Inca Pachacutec, Huayna Capac, and Viracocha.
 Throughout their conquests in these lands, they have realized different architectonic works.

 One of the places where I have been happiest is Yucay; if I close my eyes, I see his cementless squares when it gets dark.
-I see families playing ball, drinking chicha, listening to huayno lying on the green field in the shade of giant hundreds of years old trees called Pisonay.
+I see families playing ball, drinking chicha, and listening to huayno lying on the green field in the shade of giant hundreds-of-year-old trees called Pisonay.
 An old church.
 I close again and see myself walking next to the Inca platforms and stones.
 I hear the river that comes down from the snow-capped Apu Illa Huamán.
-I also remember the slow flow of the town, oblivious to the commercial movement of the so close Urubamba.
+I also remember the slow flow of the town, oblivious to the commercial movement of the so-close Urubamba.
 I mentally caress the Inca walls that remain between the shops and chicherías.

 The family of a friend, born in Yucay, told me that they used to turn off the town lights during the full moon to appreciate it in all its spectacle.
 I always thought it would be a good idea, and it seemed incredible to have found a place in the world where what did it.
 I felt that Yucay was like my better half or something.

-One of the areas that I like the most is those of the hills of the town.
+One of the areas that I like the most is the town’s hills.
 The palace of Huayna Cápac remains almost intact.
 Despite its importance in history, Yucay is not touristy.
 The only people who travel these enchanted roads are the settlers with their cattle and the families searching for rest after the farm.

 At nine o’clock at night, the town falls asleep.
 The track (from one side to Urubamba and from the other to Pisaq) is a black language that does not give fear but deep peace.
 You can hardly hear a distant conversation in Quechua, a barking dog, or the toads of the swamps.
-The lights are low, and that is why the stellar concert can be appreciated, sitting loosely in one of the two green fields and giant trees.
-If there is a moon, the snowfall turns a strange color, like a radiant blue.
+The lights are low, so the stellar concert can be appreciated, sitting loosely in one of the two green fields and giant trees.
+The snowfall turns a strange color if there is a moon, like a radiant blue.

 A few days ago, at the house of this friend of mine from Yucay, something happened.
-He made us hungry at 11 at night and had the crazy idea – which I disapproved of at first – of going to Urubamba by bicycle to look for food.
+He made us hungry at 11 at night and had the crazy idea – which I initially disapproved of – of going to Urubamba by bicycle to look for food.
 Under the rain!
 I accepted it like when you get the things you don’t want to do, but you know it will be great!
 And we went out against the wind and the water on the black road.
 Dark, dark, wet, all wet.
 I remembered while he pedaled that we did not allow ourselves to get wet outside the shower for fear of the cold, pneumonia, and I don’t know what else.
 Perhaps what makes us sick is fighting against water.
 Perhaps what makes you unhappy is fear.
-While I was in the middle of that dark nothingness, halfway, intimately wetting even my underwear, watching how the trees reflected on the track, I felt in pure meditation, in some indescribable state, of fullness, perhaps.
-That 15-minute bike ride to Urubamba has been one of the most rewarding things of my life.
+While I was in the middle of that dark nothingness, halfway, intimately wetting even my underwear, watching how the trees reflected on the track, I felt in pure meditation, perhaps some indescribable state of fullness.
+That 15-minute bike ride to Urubamba has been among the most rewarding things.

-Much of my fascination with Yucay is the personal experiences I have had there.
+Much of my fascination with Yucay is the personal experiences there.
 Maybe if they come, they’ll say, “Is this that much fun?”
 Likely, insightful readers.
-The places we visit fill our hearts in a certain way; that’s why we remember them in different ways.
-Yucay has given me a lot, to the point that I want always to be close to him, if not, between his streets and does something.
+The places we visit fill our hearts in a certain way; we remember them differently.
+Yucay has given me a lot, to the point that I always want to be close to him, if not between his streets, and do something.
 Hopefully someday.
 Perhaps I will even resume my political aspirations, change my residence in RENIEC, run for mayor of Yucay, and win.
-So my first emergency measure will be to turn off the lights on every full moon, from now on and forever.
+So my first emergency measure will be to turn off the lights on every full moon from now on and forever.